yazz/VisualJS/README.md

 - timers
 - changes in the UI tree (because of user actions such a clicking a button)
-- chnages in the data tree (such as data being read from Neo4j)
+- changes in the data tree